sensedeep/senselogs/README.md

 }
 ```

-SenseLogs organizes log messages via channels which are simple names given to classify log message types.
+SenseLogs organizes log messages via channels which are names given to classify log message types.
+You can then filter log messages by channel.

-SenseLogs provides methods for standard channels like: debug, error, warn and info.
-You can easily extend upon the basic set of channels with your own.
-For example:
+SenseLogs provides standard channels like: debug, error, warn and info.

 ```javascript
 log.error('Bad things happen sometimes')